MantejSingh333/End-to-End-E-Commerce-Analytics-Using-SQL-Power-BI-Generative-AI/README.md

 Used to enrich analysis and provide additional business context

 Mission Breakdown
-🔹 Mission 4 – Data Analytics (ETL & SQL)

-Cleaned datasets by removing duplicates and handling missing values

-Standardized inconsistent fields (e.g., country names)

-Merged multiple datasets using SQL joins

-Performed descriptive analytics

-Used SQL window functions to rank products by revenue and reviews

-Produced an SQL-based analysis report with insights and recommendations

-🔹 Mission 5 – Generative AI Integration

-Used Generative AI tools to:

-Summarize customer reviews

-Generate SQL queries for cleaning and merging data

-Assist in automated report generation

-Documented prompts, outputs, and learnings

-Reflected on best practices for using AI in analytics workflows

 🔹 Mission X – Data Visualization & Storytelling (Power BI) Data Preparation